Campaign Against Antisemitism: Litigation

 CAA has used the process of judicial review in English law to scrutinise and reverse decisions made by the government and authorities.
-In March 2017, CAA forced the Crown Prosecution Service (CPS) to quash a decision not to prosecute an alleged far-right leader over a speech in which he issued a call to "free England from Jewish control".
+For example, in March 2017, CAA forced the Crown Prosecution Service (CPS) to quash a decision not to prosecute an alleged far-right leader over a speech in which he issued a call to "free England from Jewish control".
+Whereas the CPS was sceptical that a crime had been committed, once the case reached a jury the defendant was found guilty and given a one-year custodial sentence.

-In December 2017, the CPS decided not to prosecute an Islamic Human Rights Commission director who was one of the organisers of a Quds Day rally; during the rally, the director allegedly stated that Zionists were responsible for the Grenfell Tower fire, called for Israel's destruction, and said that he was fed up with Zionists, their rabbis, synagogues, and supporters.
-CAA attempted to begin a private prosecution for inciting racial or religious hatred, which was blocked by the CPS, as they had determined there was no "realistic prospect of conviction".
+In 2021, Tahra Ahmed, a prominent Grenfell Tower volunteer aid worker, was exposed by The Times as having claimed that the victims of the Grenfell Tower fire were "burnt alive in a Jewish sacrifice" and that the inferno profited Goldman Sachs.
+Further investigations by CAA revealed that she was propagating a multitude of antisemitic conspiracy theories to her thousands of Facebook followers, and reported her to the police.
+In January 2022 she was found guilty on two counts of publishing written material in order to stir up racial hatred, and was sentenced to eleven months in prison.

-In early 2018, CAA brought a successful private prosecution against Alison Chabloz, a Holocaust denier who released three YouTube videos of self-written antisemitic songs characterising Auschwitz as a "theme park" and the Holocaust as the "Holohoax".
-Chabloz was subsequently imprisoned for breaking the conditions of her suspended sentence.
+In early 2018, CAA began a private prosecution against Alison Chabloz, a Holocaust denier who released three YouTube videos of self-written antisemitic songs characterising Auschwitz as a "theme park" and the Holocaust as the "Holohoax".
+The case was taken over by the CPS and Chabloz was convicted.
+She was subsequently imprisoned for breaking the conditions of her suspended sentence.

 In July 2018, Gilad Atzmon was forced to apologise to CAA chairman Gideon Falter and pay costs and damages after being sued for libel.
 Atzmon acknowledged that he had falsely stated that Falter had personally profited from fabricating antisemitic incidents.

-In 2019, the CAA was sued by Tony Greenstein for libel in relation to what is or is not antisemitism following five articles it had published about him.
+In 2019, the CAA was sued by Tony Greenstein for libel in relation to CAA having published articles about him calling him a "notorious antisemite".
 In 2017, Greenstein had launched a petition asking the Charity Commission to deregister the organisation, claiming its purpose was to limit freedom of speech by calling opponents of Israel antisemitic.
 Greenstein's libel claim was dismissed.

+In 2022, the Charity Commission confirmed that it had opened an investigation into the National Union of Students' (NUS) charitable arm, following a letter calling on the regulator to do so from Robert Halfon, then the Chair of the Education Select Committee, and CAA.
+CAA also contributed to a separate investigation into NUS that found that the union had tolerated a "hostile environment" for Jewish students.